Rouhis/AIProjectSAM/TrackAnythingDocker/README.md

 # Track-Anything Docker Installation Guide

 This guide details the steps required to install Track-Anything into a Docker container with GPU support.
+I have not made Track-Anything this is just a guide to get it running in docker.
+All credit to original [Track-anything](https://github.com/gaomingqi/Track-Anything)
 ## Prerequisites
 Ensure that you have the following prerequisites set up and installed on your system: